When does Diversity Help Generalization in Classification Ensembles?: Methodology

 \end{small} Note that this term is corresponding to one specific instance $\mathbf{x}$, defined as

-And then we obtain the form of the error decomposition for one single instance $\mathbf{x}$ as in Eq.~(\ref{th1:1}).
-Finally, computing the expectation over this instance space will yield the form of the error decomposition for this overall instance set as in Eq.~(\ref{th1:2}). \end{proof}
+And then we obtain the form of the error decomposition for one single instance $\mathbf{x}$ as in Eq.~\eqref{eq:4,th1}.
+Finally, computing the expectation over the data set $S$ will yield the form of the error decomposition for this overall instance set as in Eqs.~(\ref{eq:5,th1}--\ref{eq:6,th1}). \end{proof}

-Up to now, the diversity measure in Eq.~\eqref{eq9} is proposed based on the error decomposition for classification ensembles, which would serve as the independent variable in the relationship between the proposed diversity and ensemble performance in Section~\ref{propose:relation}.
+Up to now, the diversity measure in Eq.~\eqref{eq:11} is proposed based on the error decomposition for classification ensembles, which would serve as the independent variable in the relationship between the proposed diversity and ensemble performance in Section~\ref{propose:relation}.
 Before that, the properties of the proposed diversity will be investigated in the next subsection.